The Best Cheap Cat Food

 The Best Budget Wet Food for Cats

 Our wet cat food pick must be a doozy, right?
-You got it: Triumph wet cat food in the 13.2 ounce can, which rings in at an astounding $.18/oz when you order it directly from Sunshine Mills (free shipping after a reasonable minimum).
+You got it: Triumph wet cat food in the 13.2 ounce can, which rings in at an astounding $.18/oz when you order it directly from Sunshine Mills (free shipping after a reasonable $49 minimum; message me for a referral link that will save you 20% on your first order).
+This is $10/month per cat for my household.
 Triumph scores a resounding five stars at Cat Food Advisor.

 Triumph is 46% protein, 36% fat, and 10% carbs, and comes in three to four different flavors.
 We do get it in the 13.2 ounce cans, which do spoil if you don’t have a lot of hungry mouths to feed.
 We recommend having a reusable container to freeze half of the contents of a can when you open it up.
 Serve the unfrozen half, and thaw the frozen half when you get near the bottom of the first half.

-The big drawback: we just discovered that all of these products contain the ingredient carrageenan, a texture enhancer that is a probable carcinogen.
+The debatable drawback: all of these products contain the ingredient carrageenan, a texture enhancer that is a possible carcinogen.
+(A popular emulsifier, it does appear in a lot of human food, such as Dairy Queen Blizzards, icing, salad dressings, tofu, chicken, and beer.)
 So… a soft recommendation.

 Fortunately there’s another wet cat food on our radar now: Costco’s Kirkland Chunks in 3 oz cans.
 If the 13.2 oz Triumph cans are a bother, Costco’s offering is a fantastic alternative, running at $.19/oz and 44% protein, 22% fat, and 8.33% carbs.
 It’s made by Diamond, which is an okay brand.